danlooo/DGGS.jl/docs/src/convert.md

 a = to_dggs_array(geo_arr, level; lon_name=:X, lat_name=:Y)
 ```

-All geographic input coordinates must be th the WGS84 format.
+All geographic input coordinates must be in decimal degrees in the WGS84 format.
+Longitudes must be within [-180,180] and latitudes must be within [-90,90].
+Arrays must be in ascending order, i.e. sorted from west to east and from south to north.

 This requires some adjustments in some datasets:

 ```@example convert